ankur9511/Helper_classes_functions/README.md

 - Python 2
 - PyMBAR

-Creates a class for 1D umbrella histogram analysis using pymbar (based on pymbar's example from Prof. Shirt's & Chodera's group):
+Creates a class for 1D umbrella histogram analysis using pymbar (based on pymbar's example from Prof. Shirt's & Chodera's work):
 - Set histogram analysis settings like temperature, order parameter, production region
 - Extract information from plumed input and output file
 - Use Pymbar for computing PMF